Loughlin, Giannulli: College bribery charges must be tossed

 Six other wealthy parents accused of participating in the scheme will stand trial alongside them.
 Another six parents are scheduled to face trial in January.

-The defense says prosecutors withheld evidence that would support the parents’ argument that they believed the payments were legitimate donations.
-The evidence - notes from the phone of the scheme’s admitted mastermind, admissions consultant Rick Singer - was not given to the defense until February, the defense says.
+The defense says prosecutors withheld evidence that would support the parents’ argument that they believed the payments were legitimate donations that would benefit the schools, rather than bribes for coaches or officials.
+The evidence - notes from the phone of the scheme’s admitted mastermind, admissions consultant Rick Singer - was not given to the defense until last month.

 Singer wrote in the notes that FBI agents yelled at him and told him to lie to get parents to say things in recorded phone calls that could be used against them.
 Singer wrote that FBI agents told him to say that he told parents the payments were bribes.